GoInterject/GoInterject.github.io/bApps/WCNTraining/Capital/CapitalInput.md

 ___
 ![](/images/WCNTraining/Capital/CapitalInput_Error_TruckForBody.png)

-*A Truck # should not be assigned to a Chassis Asset Type.*
+*A Truck # should not be assigned to a Chassis SubType.*

 ___
 ![](/images/WCNTraining/Capital/CapitalInput_Error_TruckNumReq.png)